When you’re up against serious criminal charges, it can feel like you vs. the world.

 If you have been charged with a DWI (Driving While Intoxicated) in Minnesota, you must assert your constitutional rights immediately.
 A DWI conviction can have serious and lasting consequences, including future employment prospects, housing, and the ability to get credit.
 Both first-time offenders and repeat offenders face mandatory fines and penalties.
 Additionally, a host of related offenses may also be implicated if you are charged with a DWI.

-Anyone possessing any controlled substance or narcotic drug in Minnesota without a valid prescription may be charged with drug possession and could face imprisonment and/or fines.
+Anyone possessing any controlled substance or narcotic drug in Minnesota without a valid prescription may be charged with drug charges and could face imprisonment and/or fines.

 We know how drug offenses impact professional licenses and employment or educational opportunities.
 Martine Law will fight for you so you can move forward with your life.